2001 San Diego Chargers season: Week 12: at Seattle Seahawks

 Tomlinson opened the game with carries of 10 and 19 yards, but the Chargers' drive stalled and they were forced to punt.
 Seattle then drove 72 yards to their lone touchdown of the day.
 In the 2nd quarter, San Diego reached a 3rd and 1 at the Seattle 8, but Tomlinson was stopped for no gain, and Christie came in to convert his first field goal as a Charger.
 Dwight had catches on three consecutive plays on their next possession, covering 40 yards and positioning Richey for a 53-yard attempt, which he missed wide left 11 seconds before halftime.

 San Diego took the lead with a touchdown drive midway through the 3rd quarter.
 Flutie completed consecutive 15-yard passes to Conway and Tomlinson, before Tomlinson barely crossed the goal line on 3rd and goal from the 1.
 After Seattle tied the score, the Chargers reached a 2nd and 4 at the Seahawks 19, but a Flutie pass was deflected and intercepted.
 On their following drive they faced 3rd and 6 at the Seahawks 42.
 Graham caught an 8-yard pass, but fumbled and Seattle recovered.
-Seahawks kicker Ryan Lindell missed a 43-yard field goal on the next drive and, following a Chargers three-and-out, missed a 48-yard kick as time expired in regulation.
+Seahawks kicker Rian Lindell missed a 43-yard field goal on the next drive and, following a Chargers three-and-out, missed a 48-yard kick as time expired in regulation.
 However, he got a third chance after Seattle won the overtime coin toss, winning the game from 24 yards out.

 Both teams entered the game having lost seven consecutive overtime times in games that went to overtime.
 As of 2022, the Chargers' eight straight overtime loss represents the second-worst such run in NFL history, behind the New England Patriots with ten consecutive from 1977 to 1987.